saskialein/blog-website/README.md

 <h1 align="center">
   My first Gatsby Project
 </h1>
-This is a simple blog website created with the Gatsby's default boilerplate. <br />
+This is a simple blog website created with Gatsby's default boilerplate. <br />
 The single posts are queried with GraphQL from markdown files.
 <br />
 <br />